 Modern Wood Look

 If a modern style suits you better perhaps something like this would be to your liking.
 Notice the simple lines and lack of unnecessary ornaments throughout this whole bbq area and the wonderful choice of materials as well.
-The wood adds a warm and inviting feel to the space and the concrete and stainless steel give this area a professional look.
 This is a design done by studio Chicago Roof Deck & Garden.

 Kitchen with Pergola